 The branch area covers the south eastern corner of Cambridgeshire, centred around the city of Cambridge.

-- Award winners 2016 21 April 2016 - Every the branch gives awards to pubs and people in the local area.
+- Award winners 2018 24 April 2018 - Every year the branch gives awards to pubs and people in the branch area.